Candide-27/Candide-27/README.md

-### Hi there, I'm Jesse - aka [Candide-27][website] 👋
+### Hi there!
+I'm Thong - aka [Candide-27]👋

 ## I'm an Economics student and Freelance coder!!

 - 🌱 I’m specialized in Stata for causal identification relationship via methods such as Diff-in-Diff, IVs and Regression Discontinuity
-- - 🌱 I’m working with Python in data cleansing & visualization, while having fun trying to automate boring stuff
+- 🌱 I’m working with Python in data cleansing & visualization, while having fun trying to automate boring stuff
 - 🥅Vision: Collaborating with other Content creators
 - ⚡ Fun fact: I am obsessed with history and theology!